konskons11/FungID/Readme.md

 Load Model: Select a pre-trained model file to load into the application.

-Load Images: Select and load the images you want to classify.
+Load Images: Select and load the image(s) you want to classify.

 Classify Images: Click the button to start the classification process.
 The results will be displayed in the GUI, showing the predicted species and associated probabilities.

+**Parameter Adjustments**

+Circle Detection: Adjust parameters for detecting circular regions in images, such as minRadius, maxRadius, param1, and param2.

+Image Augmentation: Configure settings for augmenting training images, including rotation range, width shift range, height shift range, and horizontal flip.

 Results Display